Haronniin/Haronniin/README.md

 👋 Greetings Earthlings.
 I'm known as @Haronniin pretty much everywhere on the interwebs.
+(The name was taken from C.J.
+Cherryh's Foreigner series and means "a system under stress, needing adjustment.)

 💾 I started in software back in the 80s with BASIC and have dabled in many languages, but mastered none.